mission and ministry

-Our community service program is an expression of the Benedictine charisma of hospitality that welcomes everyone as Jesus Christ (Rule of St. Benedict, 53:1, Matt.
+Our community service program is an expression of the Benedictine charism of hospitality that welcomes everyone as Jesus Christ (The Rule of St. Benedict, 53:1, Matt.
 25:40) and seeks to inspire in our students a true humanism which “acknowledges that man is made in the image of God and wants to help him live in a way consonant with that dignity” (Pope Benedict XVI, God is Love, n.
 30).
 With a project for every heart and every schedule, community service at Delbarton affords each student the opportunity to give himself with passion and commitment to those in need, and to develop into a “servant leader.”

 Annually, a team of six student Campus Ministers (seniors) is appointed by the Director and Assistant Director of Mission and Ministry to lead the Campus Ministry program.
 Juniors and seniors are selected for leadership positions in the program as Retreat Team leaders and Service Project Coordinators after an application process.